anitagraser/pgRoutingLayer/readme.md

 # Welcome to PgRouting Layer!

-A plugin for QGIS by Anita Graser
+A plugin for QGIS by Anita Graser and Ko Nagase

 * project home and bug tracker: https://github.com/anitagraser/pgRoutingLayer
 * plugin repository: none yet